 Patience has been wearing thin among customers, many of whom had gift cards that Mile High sold in buy one, get one freedeals, Emails have been sent among customers regardingothe responsiveness of the owner and getting their money back.

 “During the past few months, it became clear to me that the quality of our food and service at Mile High had deteriorated, based on feedback from our customers.
 I simply could not ignore this fact.
-Temporarily closing the restaurant was not an easy decision for me to make, but one that needed to be done,” Lientz wrote in a letter posted on the restaurant’s website.
+Temporarily closing the restaurant was not an easy decision for me to make, but one that needed to be done,” Lientz wrote in the letterthat had been posted on the restaurant’s website months ago.